TrellixVulnTeam/swahilipython_SCMU/Doc/install/index.rst

 This subsection describes the necessary steps to use Distutils with the Borland C++ compiler version 5.5.
-First you have to know that Borland's object file format (OMF) is different from the format used by the Python version you can download from the Python or ActiveState Web site.
+First you have to know that Borland's object file format (OMF) is different kutoka the format used by the Python version you can download kutoka the Python or ActiveState Web site.
 (Python is built with Microsoft Visual C++, which uses COFF as the object file format.)
 For this reason you have to convert Python's library :file:`python25.lib` into the Borland format.
 You can do this as follows: